mothmane/agile/README.md

 # thought about agile

 Sometimes we tend to focus on agile frameworks implementation, arguing which behaviors are considered agile and which are not.
-We have all been in meetings where we had to convince managers and teams to adopt new agile practices, trying to sell them on the idea that agile is the best way to work, digging in details of Scrum and Kanban, trying to replace the old dogma the with new one.
+We all have  been in meetings where we had to convince managers and teams to adopt new agile practices, trying to sell them  the idea that agile is the best way to work, digging in details of Scrum and Kanban, trying to replace the old dogma the with new one.
 This led skeptical managers perceive agile as a huge risky process lift.

- Thinking about this, I just wanted to go back to roots and share with you the twelve principles behind the Agile Manifesto.
+ Thinking about this, I just wanted to go back to the roots and share with you the twelve principles behind the Agile Manifesto.

 1 - Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.